🧡 Skip to main content🔍 Skip to search

 History

-Since introduction of long filename (LFN) support, it became possible to use not only file names longer than 8 characters, but also many of previously disallowed characters.
-Being a progressive shift and allowing much better organization of files and folders, long file names also posed some challenges…
+Since the introduction of long filename (LFN) support, it became possible to use not only filenames longer than 8 characters but also many previously disallowed characters.
+Being a progressive shift and allowing for a much better organization of files and folders, long filenames also posed some challenges…

-For example, previously disallowed space character which was used exclusively as a separator character now is allowed as a part of file name.
-Which in turn requires a different method of separation between file names and parameters.
+For example, the previously disallowed space character, which was used exclusively as a separator character, is now allowed as a part of a filename.
+This, in turn, requires a different method of separation between filenames and parameters.

 Spaces & quotes